Home > Understanding Education Inequity > How is the RSCD Funded?

 Data taken from NYSED: https://data.nysed.gov/profile.php?county=26

-The Foundation Aid formula, once fully implemented, will fund RCSD based on these increased needs and ensure that each student has the support they need to succeed.
-However, special education students in 4th Grade now (for example), have not received the correct level of support during Kindergarten, 1st Grade, 2nd Grade, and 3rd Grade and therefore they will have significant challenges to overcome even once more consistent need based funding is available.
+The Foundation Aid formula funds the RCSD based on these increased needs and is designed to ensure that each student has the support they need to succeed.
+However, special education students in 4th Grade in the 2023 -24 school year (for example), did not received the correct level of support during Kindergarten, 1st Grade, 2nd Grade, and 3rd Grade and therefore they will have significant challenges to overcome even thought more consistent need based funding is now available.

 Why is the need so concentrated in Rochester City?